-Pelvic health physiotherapy is ideal for women and men who suffer from pelvic floor muscle weakness.
-Physiomoiblity’s pelvic health physiotherapy combines hands-on techniques to mobilize, release tension and relax muscles in the area in hand with education on managing your symptoms.
-In some cases, an electrical stimulation device might be used to help train your pelvic floor muscles.
-Treatment is vital as your pelvic floor stabilizes the pelvis, sacrum and hip joints and plays an important role in urination, bowel movements, and sexual function.
+A pelvic health physiotherapist is a registered orthopaedic physiotherapist with additional training in treating pelvic conditions in women, men and children.
+A pelvic health physiotherapist combines hands-on techniques to mobilize, release tension and relax muscles in the area in hand with exercises and education on managing symptoms.
+During & after pregnancy or after operations, treatment is vital as pelvic floor muscles stabilize the pelvis, sacrum and hip joints and play an important role in urination, bowel movements, and sexual function.
 With proper treatment, these muscles can perform better and prevent injuries.

 There are four common reasons to seek prenatal pelvic floor physiotherapy: